 We rely upon and plan to continue to rely upon third-party CROs and third-party vendors to monitor, collect samples, analyze samples, report data, and manage data for our ongoing preclinical and clinical programs.
 We rely on these parties for execution of our preclinical studies and clinical trials, and controls only certain aspects of their activities.
 Nevertheless, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol, legal and regulatory requirements, and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 We, our CROs and third-party vendors supporting our clinical programs, and our clinical investigators, are required to comply with GCPs, which are regulations and guidelines enforced by the FDA, NMPA, TGA, EMA, and other comparable regulatory authorities for all of our drugs in clinical development.
 If we or any of our CROs or clinical investigators fails to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable and the FDA, NMPA, TGA, EMA or comparable regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-In addition, our pivotal clinical trials may require it to repeat clinical trials, which would delay the regulatory approval process.
+In addition, our pivotal clinical trials must be conducted with product produced under GMP. our failure to comply with these regulations may require it to repeat clinical trials, which would delay the regulatory approval process.